adrocampos/EEG-Droid/docs/tutorial.md

 ![eeg_example](./images/play_normal.png)
 To record the signals, EEG uses the principle of differential amplification.
 The recording is made from voltage differences between different points, using a pair of electrodes that compares one active site with another site of reference.
 Through the measure of differences in electrical potentials are discernible EEG waveforms generated [[6](#bib)].

 <a name="why_is_eeg_important"></a>
 ### Why is EEG important?
 Why is EEG important?
 EEG is the most useful diagnostic procedure for Epilepsy.
-Epilepsy causes abnormalities in the EEG readings and during a stroke, a special behavior in the brain signals is recorded [[4](#bib)].
+Epilepsy causes abnormalities in the EEG readings, and during a stroke, unusual behavior in the brain signals is recorded [[4](#bib)].
 EEG confirms the presence of abnormal electrical activity and gives information regarding the type of seizure disorder and the location of the seizure focus [[5](#bib)].
 Epilepsy allows answering the following questions: Does the patient have epilepsy?
 Where is the epileptogenic zone of the brain?
 How good is therapy?

 <a name="how_use_traumschreiber"></a>
 ### How can I use the Traumschreiber?